krakend/krakend-documentation/endpoints/sequential-proxy.md

 Where `0` is the index of the specific backend you want to access ( `backend` array), and where `XXXX` is the attribute name you want to inject from the previous call.

+{{< note title="Unsafe operations" >}}
+If you use unsafe methods (not a `GET`), they can only be placed in the last position of the sequence.
+Sequences are meant to be used in read-only operations except for the last call.
+Sequence is not meant to be used in distributed transactions.
+{{< /note >}}

 ## Example
 It's easier to understand with the example of the graph: